web-development-computing-etsu/_overview/README.md

 1. Download the project starter template from (https://github.com/web-development-computing-etsu/_overview/tree/master/templates)
 2. Extract the file to your local drive
-3. Upload the files to your repo
+3. Upload the files to your repo (Use GitHub Desktop.
+Or the CLI, if you're brave)
 4. Let your team know when the repo is ready for them to download to their PCs
 5. Start collaborating!